 Bonnie left the Ground Up team when she gave birth to her adorable daughter, Orla (our new Ground Up ambassador!).
 Bonnie is also very talented at making jewelry!
-Check out her work on Instagram HERE, and her Etsy Shop HERE.
+Learn more about her jewelry shop below.

 When we asked Bonnie about her experience with leaving and returning to Ground Up, she shared in her own words: